Coulomb interaction, phonons, and superconductivity in twisted bilayer graphene: Results

 The results of Fig. [\ref{fig:comparison}] show that TBG is superconducting also in the absence of electron-phonon coupling.
 The critical temperature is of order $T_c \sim 10^{-2}$ K. Similar results, although with somewhat smaller values for the critical temperature, have been obtained in\cite{KZB20}.

-A discussion about the effect of the external screening on superconductivity is provided in the App. \ref{App_screening}, along with additional results.
+A discussion about the effect of the external screening on superconductivity is provided in the App. \ref{App_screening}.
+Remarkably, our results predict that superconductivity becomes more robust upon increasing the external screening, in good agreement with recent experimental findings\cite{Liu_science2021}.

 In order to check if the superconductivity found here is related to the complexity of the wavefunctions of TBG (see, for instance\cite{PWV18,PZSV19,SWSLFB19,HLSCB19,PM20}), or it is a consequence of an enhanced DOS, we have performed calculations using the parameters in Fig. [\ref{fig:TCevolution}], including the electron-phonon coupling, neglecting the contribution from Umklapp processes.
-We obtain very low critical temperatures, of order $T_c \sim 10^{-4}$K. This result shows that, besides a large DOS, the non trivial nature of the wave functions is crucial for the appearance of superconductivity\cite{metric}.
+We obtain very low critical temperatures, of order $T_c \sim 10^{-4}$K.